codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 There are two options for Hybrid GitOps Runtime installation via Helm, each catering to specific use cases:
 * **Clean cluster installation with only GitOps**
   The _clean cluster_ installation option is suitable for environments where you want to deploy the GitOps Runtime on a cluster without Argo CD.
-  The installation cluster should be free of Argo project components.
-GitOps Runtime installation on a clean cluster also installs Argo project components as part of the installation process,
+  The installation cluster should be free of Argo Project components.
+GitOps Runtime installation on a clean cluster also installs Argo Project components as part of the installation process,

 * **Cluster with existing Argo CD**
   If you have a cluster with Argo CD already installed, you can extend it with Codefresh's GitOps capabilities.